EPIC-model/workshop/README.md

 # for example, for the user "d185-rfga" using a linux system:
 ssh -i ~/.ssh/id_rsa_cirrus d185-rfga@login.cirrus.ac.uk
 ```

-The first time you login, you'll be asked for the TOPT and a text password.
-You can find the text password in your machine account page in SAFE: click `Login accounts` on the bar up top, then `your_d185_username@eidf`, and click the red button labelled "View Login Account Password".

 More details on how to login can be found [in the Cirrus documentation](https://docs.cirrus.ac.uk/user-guide/connecting/#ssh-clients).